Jewell Loyd

-Jewell Loyd (born October 5, 1993) is an American professional basketball player for Perfumerias Avenida of Spain's Liga Femenina de Baloncesto and the Seattle Storm of the Women's National Basketball Association (WNBA).
-She was drafted first overall in the 2015 WNBA draft by the Seattle Storm.
-She played college basketball at Notre Dame.
+Jewell Loyd (born October 5, 1993) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+Nicknamed the "Gold Mamba", she played college basketball at Notre Dame and was selected first overall by the Seattle Storm in the 2015 WNBA draft.
+Loyd won gold medals for the United States national team at the 2020 and 2024 Summer Olympics.

-High school & college
+Early life and college

 Born in Lincolnwood, Illinois, Loyd was a four-year starter for Niles West High School in Skokie, Illinois, where she averaged 24.8 points and 11.9 rebounds per game and scored 3,077 career points, leading the team to a 93–31 record during that time.

 In her final season for Notre Dame, she was named ESPN's women's college basketball player of the year as the Fighting Irish advanced to the NCAA championship game for the second year in a row.
 Loyd scored 1,909 points in her college career, Notre Dame's fifth-highest total ever.